skippyr/dragon_byte/README.md

 					<li>Restart X11 for your changes to be properly set.</li>
 				</ul>
 		<h3>Building From Source</h3>
-			<p>You can build the cursor for different ports by using a Docker container inside of a UNIX-like system: like MacOS or Linux, which will allow you to create a development environment with all the required dependencies easily.</p>
+			<p>You can build different ports of the cursor by using a Docker container inside of a UNIX-like system: like MacOS or Linux, which will allow you to create a development environment with all the required dependencies easily.</p>
+			<p>Unfortunely, Windows uses NTFS file system, so accessing the files created by a Linux container, which uses ext4 file system, may cause some incompatibily.
+If that is your case, you can try to run it using WSL (Windows Subsytem for Linux) or even on a virtual machine.</p>
 			<p>Let's get through the steps to do it:</p>
 			<ul>
-				<li>Ensure that you are running a UNIX-like system.</li>
-					<p>All the commands used in this section will use that type of system as a reference.</p>
-					<p>If you are using Windows, try running Linux inside of WSL (Windows Subsystem For Linux).</p>
 				<li>Install Docker and enable its daemon.</li>
 					<p>You can find all the information needed to install it in its <a href="https://docs.docker.com/get-docker/">official website</a>.</p>
 				<li>Download this repository.</li>